Web Analytics Made Easy -

 The following picture shows a simplified population, with a happy majority and a suffering minority:

-- Classical utilitarianism: The suffering of the minority is compensated by the happiness of the majority, so that total welfare is positive.
+- Classical utilitarianism: The suffering of the minority is compensated for by the happiness of the majority, so that total welfare is positive.

 - Prioritarianism: The application of a weighting function turns total welfare negative.